Chart Color Schemes

 Northam has a typical household mix, with a higher-than-average median household size

 Family households account for 68.2% of all households, including 24.3% couples with children, 30.3% couples without children, and 12.7% single parent families.
-Non-family households constitute the remaining 31.8%, with lone person households at 29.0% and group households comprising 2.7%.
+Non-family households make up the remaining 31.8%, with lone person households at 29.0% and group households comprising 2.7%.
 The median household size is 2.4 people, which is larger than the Rest of WA average of 2.3.

 Frequently Asked Questions - Households